hadetan/picsmart-client/README.md

 npm i sass
 ```

-Now create sass files inside both login & signup folders using `.scss` file extention.
+Now create sass files inside both login & signup folders using `.scss` file extension.
 After creating both login and signup pages I created home page where I only created the function and exported it.

 In SASS we can nest like this -